BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 • Provide technical assistance to students proposing projects;

-• Meet with students by appointment or during publically scheduled drop-in hours to support students proposing projects;
+• Meet with students by appointment or during publicly scheduled drop-in hours to support students proposing projects;

-• Provide general support to the Committee and the CSF Coordinator;
+• Provide general support to the Committee and the CSF Associate Program Director;

-• Assist the CSF Coordinator with the Biennial Evaluation Process (see Section 5.4);
+• Assist the CSF Associate Program Director with the Bi-Annual Report (see Section 5.1);

-• Assist the CSF Coordinator with the annual SAF reapplication process.
+• Assist the CSF Associate Program Director with the annual SAF reapplication process.

-There will be one 0.5 FTE undergraduate Project Development Specialist.
-The Project Development Specialist exists to engage students in the CSF, and to build the capacity of the student body to take part in CSF projects.
-This position reports to the CSF Coordinator or other appropriate UW Sustainability staff member.
+There will be one 0.5 FTE undergraduate Grant and Project Coordinator.
+The Grant and Project Coordinator exists to engage students in the CSF, and to build the capacity of the student body to take part in CSF projects.
+This position reports to the CSF Associate Program Director or other appropriate UW Sustainability staff member.

-The general function of the Project Development Specialist is to:
+The general function of the Grant and Project Coordinator is to:

 • Assist in the solicitation and vetting of project proposals from UW students, faculty and staff.